susam/timebox/dev/README.md

 All discussion about tests in this section assume that the tests are being run on a Debian or Debian based system.
 On other systems, the commands mentioned below may need to be modified appropriately.
-The Linux/Mac OS X *timebox* script, however, can run on any POSIX conformant Unix or Linux system with any POSIX conformant shell without any changes to the script.
+The Linux/OS X *timebox* script, however, can run on any POSIX conformant Unix or Linux system with any POSIX conformant shell without any changes to the script.